top of page

 Captain Noble feeding his family from the Sea in The Bahamas

 For Ryan, “You have to have all of it when you’re on a boat—you're the doctor, the diesel mechanic, the sailor…” And he’s right.
 While our goal with Cruisers Academy is to prepare people who want to go cruising on their own to be ready for as many situations as possible, the only training that truly prepares students is doing it themselves.
 Living your life by the weather, getting caught in a lightning storm, having your engine break down in the middle of nowhere, and making mistakes that teach lessons, are situations that can't be taught in a classroom.
-Much of cruising is a mentality, how do you get along with yourself?
+Much of cruising is a mentality: how do you get along with yourself?
 Your crew?
 Your boat?
 Nature?
 Each of these relationships is dynamic and can only, truly, be learned and earned with every nautical mile sailed.
 Ryan, having had these experiences for years firsthand, makes him one of the best instructors to learn from.

 Noble repairing Lintika's alternator down in Mexico